SeongOok29/lvcheck/README.md

 npm run dev
 ```
 Visit `http://localhost:3000` and fill in the form.
 Results update in real time; warnings highlight invalid combinations (e.g. stop ≥ entry or risk limits that are too tight).

+## Supabase Integration
+1. [Create a Supabase project](https://supabase.com/dashboard) and enable Email OTP authentication.
+2. Copy the project URL and anon key into `.env.local` (see `.env.example`).
+Restart `npm run dev` so the client picks them up.
+3. Run `supabase/schema.sql` in the Supabase SQL editor (or through migrations) to create the `trade_entries` table and RLS policies.
+4. Add `https://<your-domain>/auth/callback` to **Authentication ▸ URL Configuration ▸ Redirect URLs** so magic links land back in the app.

+When authenticated, traders can save the latest calculation to Supabase (`trade_entries` captures raw inputs, derived leverage metrics, and optional notes).
+Row-Level Security keeps records siloed per user.

 ### Key Commands
 - `npm run dev` – local development server with HMR.